Sdt320/probable-guide.java/ABSTRACT/readme.md

-Sure, let's create an example using an abstract class and an abstract method in a more realistic context, such as interacting with a fictional library for data storage.
+Let's create an example using an abstract class and an abstract method in a more realistic context, such as interacting with a fictional library for data storage.
 We will define an abstract class representing a generic data storage mechanism and create concrete classes for specific types of storage (e.g., a database and a file system).

 ### Abstract Class for Data Storage